hacker65536/myit/vim/vim-tips.md

 --

-Vim will adds a new line to file is saved. if dont need this change for commit into github, set binary noeol.
+Vim will adds a new line to file is saved.
+If don't need this change for commit into github, set binary noeol.

 `\ No newline at end of file`
 ```